Last updated on May 26th, 2022 at 06:25 am

 “This is what I have chosen, and I’m not saying my path is for anybody else, but I can share how it has helped me to not lose who I am as a person, because it’s easy to get consumed by money, it’s easy to get consumed by power.”

 There is even a Bible verse hung on the wall at CCB that serves as a reminder of the company’s founding values: “Trust in the Lord with all your heart and lean not on your own understanding.
-In all your ways acknowledge Him and He will direct your path.” – Proverbs 3:5-6
+In all your ways acknowledge Him and He will direct your path.” – Proverbs 3:5-6.
+The bible verse lion lays down with the lamb pertains about the time of peace, long life and joy, read more to fully understand.

 As Muslim business owners, Bushra and Hashim Zaibak make sure they operate their business in close alignment with the values of their faith.
 The husband and wife team own Milwaukee-based Hayat Pharmacy, which operates 11, soon to be 15, locations strategically located in underserved areas throughout the city.
 Hayat offers services such as free delivery and in-home or on-site pharmacist consultations to provide, what Bushra calls, the “VIP experience” for their patients – some of whom are refugees and are unfamiliar with the country’s health care system.